MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/enable-usermode-access.md

 Pin muxing is accomplished by the cooperation of several components.

-* Pin muxing servers – these are drivers that control the pin muxing control block.
-Pin muxing servers receive pin muxing requests from clients via requests to reserve muxing resources (via *IRP_MJ_CREATE*) requests, and requests to switch a pin’s function (via *IOCTL_GPIO_COMMIT_FUNCTION_CONFIG_PINS* requests).
+- Pin muxing servers – these are drivers that control the pin muxing control block.
+Pin muxing servers receive pin muxing requests from clients via requests to reserve muxing resources (via *IRP_MJ_CREATE*) requests, and requests to switch a pin’s function (via *IOCTL_GPIO_COMMIT_FUNCTION_CONFIG_PINS- requests).
 The pin muxing server is usually the GPIO driver, since the muxing block is sometimes part of the GPIO block.
 Even if the muxing block is a separate peripheral, the GPIO driver is a logical place to put muxing functionality.
-* Pin muxing clients – these are drivers that consume pin muxing.
+- Pin muxing clients – these are drivers that consume pin muxing.
 Pin muxing clients receive pin muxing resources from ACPI firmware.
 Pin muxing resources are a type of connection resource and are managed by the resource hub.
 Pin muxing clients reserve pin muxing resources by opening a handle to the resource.
 To effect a hardware change, clients must commit the configuration by sending an *IOCTL_GPIO_COMMIT_FUNCTION_CONFIG_PINS* request.
 Clients release pin muxing resources by closing the handle, at which point muxing configuration is reverted to its default state.
-* ACPI firmware – specifies muxing configuration with `MsftFunctionConfig()` resources.
+- ACPI firmware – specifies muxing configuration with `MsftFunctionConfig()` resources.
 MsftFunctionConfig resources express which pins, in which muxing configuration, are required by a client.
 MsftFunctionConfig resources contain function number, pull configuration, and list of pin numbers.
 MsftFunctionConfig resources are supplied to pin muxing clients as hardware resources, which are received by drivers in their PrepareHardware callback similarly to GPIO and SPB connection resources.
 Clients receive a resource hub ID which can be used to open a handle to the resource.

 > You must pass the `/MsftInternal` command line switch to `asl.exe` to compile ASL files containing `MsftFunctionConfig()` descriptors since these descriptors are currently under review by the ACPI working committee.
 For example: `asl.exe /MsftInternal dsdt.asl`